-In 1911, the census shows us that the family had moved to Fern Cottage in Queensferry, Flintshire.
+In 1911, the census records that the family had moved to Fern Cottage in Queensferry, Flintshire.
 John Hallsworth 41 was a Galvanizing Works Manager.
 His wife of 13 years, Lena, 40 was recorded on this census as having been born in Hurst Lancashire.
 2 children had been born to them, and were still living.
-Jabez Gilbert was12 and Edith Mary, 8.
+Jabez Gilbert was 12 and Edith Mary, 8.
 They were both at school and both had been born in Shotton.

 Jabez attended Hawarden County School please click on the link to read his entry.

 There is an index card for Jabez in The Flintshire Roll of Honour at The County Record Office in Hawarden. ( F19 Queensferry).
-It tells us that Jabez joined the RAF as a 2nd Lietenant in the Kite Balloon Service ( http://www.firstworldwar.com/diaries/inakiteballoon.htm ) and was promoted to 1st Lieutenant in Aeroplanes.
+It tells us that Jabez joined the RAF as a 2nd Lietenant in the Kite Balloon Service and was promoted to 1st Lieutenant in Aeroplanes.
 He served in Salonika & Egypt.
-Jabez died in 4th Northern Military Hospital in Lincoln on the 30th October 1918 from pneumonia.
+Jabez died in 4th Northern Military Hospital in Lincoln on the 30th October 1918 from pneumonia in the influenza epidemic of that year.
 His period of service was 2 years.
 The card was signed by his father John H Pagdin.